MTH548/MTH548/source/report_guide.rst

 The files linked below were selected from among notebooks posted online by various researchers and data scientists.
 The reports prepared for this class are **not** expected be as long and extensive as most of these examples.
-What you should try to imitate is the style: merging of narrative with Python code, organization of the content, preparation of graphics, code documentation etc.
+What you should try to imitate is the style: merging of the narrative with the Python code, organization of the content, preparation of graphics, code documentation etc.

 * `Common plotting pitfalls by J. Bednar <https://anaconda.org/jbednar/plotting_pitfalls/notebook>`_